hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 The role consists of one `main.yml` file for handlers, one `main.yml` file for tasks and one template file.
-The tasks use the template `netplan-network.yaml.j2` to create the configuration file for netplan.
+The tasks use the template `netplan-network.yaml.j2` to create the configuration file for Netplan.

 #### Handlers